-Pre- and post-visit
+Pre- visit

 Free, specially tailored resources to support pre-visit learning about Franklin and post-visit assessment can be provided separately on request, and include Ben Franklin, 18th Century Superhero - an informative, animated PowerPoint presentation styled as a comic book, with suggestions for accompanying activities.
+Teachers are welcome to visit Benjamin Franklin House prior to their trip to ensure we meet your needs.
+Just email our Education Manager to arrange a visit.